 A Long, Long Way

 He was there when the last tie went through the Stamping Mill in Bible Hill.
 Doug concluded his career with CN and settled into life as a retiree.
-He became a fan of his grandsons who played football as elite University athletes and his son and daughter-in-law in their rugby careers.
+He was a fan of his grandsons who played football as elite University athletes and his son and daughter-in-law in their rugby careers.
 His grandsons grew moustaches to raise funds for Movember long before Doug was diagnosed with cancer.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.